bedrockio/bedrock-core/services/api/README.md

 ## Documentation

-Good API documentation needs love, so make sure to take the time to describe parameters, create examples, etc. The [Bedrock CLI](https://github.com/bedrockio/bedrock-cli) can generate documentation using the command:
+Good API documentation needs love, so make sure to take the time to describe parameters, create examples, etc. The [Peachtree CLI](https://github.com/bedrockio/bedrock-cli) can generate documentation using the command:

 ```
 bedrock generate docs